DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/README.md

 You may need to call the test API from outside the test code.
 For instance, your [page model](../../../guides/concepts/page-model.md) can contain methods that perform common operations used in different tests (e.g., authentication).

+> Promises, asynchronous functions, `setTimeout`/`setInterval` callbacks, and other asynchronous routines do not preserve the original stack frame.
+TestCafe cannot obtain the test controller instance from these routines.
+>
+> For this reason, use imported test controllers in a synchronous context.

 ```js
 import { Selector } from 'testcafe';